Magneto (Marvel Comics): Reformation

 His relationship with the New Mutants deteriorates even further when they see him and the Hellfire Club negotiating with the demons of the Inferno incident.
-Magneto later ousts longtime Hellfire Club co-chair Sebastian Shaw in order to establish himself as the head of the Hellfire Club.
-To win the support of the other Club members against Shaw, he claims that his reformation was all a pretense in order to use the X-Men and New Mutants as pawns in a long-term scheme to take over the world.
+Magneto later ousts longtime Hellfire Club co-chair Sebastian Shaw to establish himself as the head of the Hellfire Club.
+To win the support of the other Club members against Shaw, he claims that his reformation was all a pretense to use the X-Men and New Mutants as pawns in a long-term scheme to take over the world.
 In response, the New Mutants, who had already decided to leave Magneto's tutelage, declare themselves his enemies.

 Seeing conditions for mutants grow progressively more perilous, Magneto begins seeking allies to protect mutants from humanity.
 He participates in the Acts of Vengeance alongside such established villains as Doctor Doom, the Wizard, the Mandarin, and the Red Skull.
 His temporary alliance with the Red Skull — an unrepentant Nazi war criminal — is a highly uneasy one.
-After confirming that the Skull was the original one who had worked with Hitler, Magneto takes revenge upon him by entombing him alive.
-When Zaladane is able to appropriate the magnetic powers of Polaris, Magneto works alongside Rogue, Ka-Zar, and the American intelligence agent Nick Fury as well as a number of Russian operatives in order to reestablish peace in the Savage Land.
-This leads to an altercation with Zaladane, who appropriated the magnetic powers of Magneto in addition to those of Polaris.
+After confirming that the Skull was the original one who had worked with Adolf Hitler, Magneto takes revenge upon him by entombing him alive.
+When Zaladane is able to appropriate the magnetic powers of Polaris, Magneto works alongside Rogue, Ka-Zar, and the American intelligence agent Nick Fury as well as a number of Russian operatives to reestablish peace in the Savage Land.
+This leads to an altercation with Zaladane, who appropriated Magneto's magnetic powers in addition to those of Polaris.
 The conflict ends with Magneto reclaiming his powers and executing Zaladane himself.
 With her death, Magneto renounces his previous efforts to act as a mentor to the New Mutants and to follow Xavier's beliefs in peaceful co-existence between mutants and normal humans.